microsoft/calculator/docs/ManualTests.md

 2. Select “miles” as the unit type in the output field *Expected: The output starts with is “3.106856”*

+### Always-on-Top

+**Test 1**
+Steps:
+1. From the Standard Calculator page, click the Always-on-Top button (its tooltip should say "Keep on top")
+2. Launch the "Notepad" app and put it in full-screen mode *Expected: Calculator is still on top of Notepad and in the Standard Calculator page*

+**Test 2**
+Steps:
+1. From the Standard Calculator page, input “3”, “+”, “3” (do not press “Enter”), then click the Always-on-Top button *Expected: The application title, hamburger menu, calculator type title, calculation expression (the secondary line above the main display), history button and memory buttons are no longer visible.
+The main display should show "3"*
+2. Press “Enter”
+*Expected: The main display should show "6"*
+3. Press "Ctrl-H" on the keyboard
+*Expected: Nothing should happen (history keyboard shortcuts should be disabled)*
+4. Press "Ctrl-P" on the keyboard, then click the Always-on-Top button again (its tooltip should say "Back to full view")
+5. Open the Memory panel
+*Expected: Nothing should be stored in memory (memory keyboard shortcuts should be disabled in Always-on-Top mode)*

+**Test 3**
+Steps:
+1. From the Standard Calculator page, click the Always-on-Top button
+2. Resize the window horizontally
+*Expected: The buttons automatically expand or shrink to fit the available screen size*
+3. Resize the window vertically
+*Expected: The buttons automatically expand or shrink to fit the available screen size and the percent, square-root, squared and reciprocal buttons disappear when the screen height is small*
+4. Click the Always-on-Top button again
+*Expected: The original window layout from before Step 1 should be restored*
+5. Click the Always-on-Top button again
+*Expected: The window size from after Step 3 should be restored*
+6. Close the "Calculator" app
+7. Launch the "Calculator" app again and click the Always-on-Top button *Expected: The window size from right before you closed the app should be restored*

+**Test 4**
+Steps:
+1. Change the system default app language to Arabic
+2. From the Standard Calculator page, click the Always-on-Top button *Expected: UI/Menu should be localized (for example, the title bar buttons should be in right-to-left order)*
+3. Input "/", "0", “Enter” on the keyboard
+*Expected: Error message should be in Arabic*

+**Test 5**
+Steps:
+1. Open the "Narrator" app
+2. From the Standard Calculator page, click the Always-on-Top button
+3. Tab over the Always-on-Top button
+*Expected: Narrator should read the localized version of "Back to full view"*
+4. Tab over the main results field
+*Expected: Narrator should read the localized version of exactly what's displayed (ie. "0")*
+5. Tab over the rest of the UI elements
+*Expected: Narrator should read the localized version of the UI elements' contents*

 ## Basic Verification Tests